VimDeathmatch/client/README.md

 * Server lag calculations to help ensure most accurate game play
 * Think about puzzles that actually have real neet tricks that can be used,
   * perhaps even generating them...

+### V2

+* cut and paste from other window?
+  - needs to be solved with running neovim on the server